yquake2/yquake2/stuff/cvarlist.md

   This is only supported by the OpenAL sound backend.

 * **s_openal**: Use OpenAL for sound playback.
 This is enabled by default.
-OpenAL gives a huge quality boost over the classic sound system.
+OpenAL gives a huge quality boost over the classic sound system and supports surround speakers and HRTF.

 * **s_underwater**: Dampen sounds if submerged.
 Enabled by default.